jeffmikels/mattermost_api_dart/doc/MattermostFilesApi.md

 );

-final teamId = teamId_example; // String | Team GUID
+final String teamId = 'teamId_example'; // String | Team GUID
-final terms = terms_example; // String | The search terms as inputed by the user.
+final String terms = 'terms_example'; // String | The search terms as inputed by the user.
 To search for files from a user include `from:someusername`, using a user's username.
 To search in a specific channel include `in:somechannel`, using the channel name (not the display name).
-To search for specific extensions included `ext:extension`. final isOrSearch = true; // bool | Set to true if an Or search should be performed vs an And search. final timeZoneOffset = 56; // int | Offset from UTC of user timezone for date searches. final includeDeletedChannels = true; // bool | Set to true if deleted channels should be included in the search. (archived channels) final page = 56; // int | The page to select.
-(Only works with Elasticsearch) final perPage = 56; // int | The number of posts per page.
+To search for specific extensions included `ext:extension`. final bool isOrSearch = true; // bool | Set to true if an Or search should be performed vs an And search. final int timeZoneOffset = 56; // int | Offset from UTC of user timezone for date searches. final bool includeDeletedChannels = true; // bool | Set to true if deleted channels should be included in the search. (archived channels) final int page = 56; // int | The page to select.
+(Only works with Elasticsearch) final int perPage = 56; // int | The number of posts per page.
 (Only works with Elasticsearch)

 try {
   final result = await client.files.searchFiles(teamId, terms, isOrSearch, timeZoneOffset, includeDeletedChannels, page, perPage);